 The regional transportation system plan calls for the substantial improvement and expansion of transit service in the Region, including major increases in the levels of rapid and express transit service, as well as increases in the level of local transit service.
 The plan proposes the development of a true system of rapid and express transit service integrated with local transit service.
-In total, the plan proposes an approximately 70 percent increase in transit service, from the 65,000 vehicle-miles of such service provided on an average weekday in the plan base year of 1995 to 111,500 vehiclemiles in the plan design year 2020.
+In total, the plan proposes an approximately 70 percent increase in transit service as measured by daily vehicle-miles of bus service, from the 65,000 vehicle-miles of such service provided on an average weekday in the plan base year of 1995 to 111,500 vehicle-miles in the plan design year 2020.
 The transit recommendations are shown on Maps 2 and 3.